Jack-cky/CUHK-STATN-Course-Materials/MATH1520B  University Mathematics for Applications/README.md

-A course which introduces basic concepts in Calculus.
+A course which introduces some basic concepts in Calculus.